directinsight/docker/yocto-hardknott_karo-bsp/IMAGE_OVERVIEW.md

 You will now be in a `bash` shell in the running container as user `yoctosdk`

-Configure the TX6 Yocto Hardknott BSP by running the following script in the container:
+Configure the TX6 Yocto Hardknott BSP by running the following scripts in the container:

 `/bsp_config.sh`
+`source .bashrc`

 The Yocto Hardknott BSP is initialise in the ~/karo-bsp directory.